tizianocolagrossi/magistrale-appunti/PND/README.md

 > <b>ip addr tun0 up 10.0.0.1/30 mtu 1500</b><br><br>
 > Openvpn static key: generate key on one side<br>
 > <b>openvpn --genkey --secret secret.key</b><br><br>

+# Proxies

+## Benefits of forwarding proxy
+- Authentication, Authorization, Auditing, whitelisting, blacklistings...
+- Caching
+    - Problems:
+        - how long is it possible to to keep a document in cache and still be shure that is up-to-date ?
+        - how to decide if the document are worth caching and for how long ?
+    - Solutions:
+        - HEADS http request (very inefficent);
+        - *if-modified-since* request header;

+forwarding other non-HTTP request ?
+- HTTP tunneling;
+- HTTP CONNECT;
+- The proxy enstablishes the TCP connection and becomes the middle point;

+### HTTP CCONNECT
+allow to use of any protocol that use TCP.
+IDEA: The proxy simply recives the destination host the clients want to connect to and enstablishes a connection on its behalf.
+Then, when the connection is enstablished, the proxy server continues to proxy the TCP stream **unmodified** to and from the client.
+Clearly the proxy can perform Authentication before accepting to foreward the data stream.

+Proxy can be used to filter content (COntent-filtering Proxy).
+After user authentication HTTP proxy control the content that can may be relayed (virus malware, facebook...).

+## Reverse proxy
+- Forward proxy operates on behalf on the client;
+- Reverse proxy operates on behalf on the server;

+- Typical functions:
+    - Load balancing;
+    - Chace static content;
+    - Compresson;
+    - Accessing several servers into the same URL space;
+    - Securing of the internal servers;
+    - Application level controls;
+    - TLS acceleration;

+### Internal server protection
+The reverse proxy receives the requests form the clients and then issues new, prim and proper requests to the real server.
+No direct connection with the outside also means defense against DOS.
+Can support HTTPS with server that only support HTTP.
+Can add AAA to services that not have them (Example an IoT device behind a firewall that must be accessible form the outside).

 # Intrusion Detection System (IDS)
 An intrusion detection system aims (obiettivo) at detecting the presence of intruders before serius damage is done.
 Second generation of IDS are IPS (Intrusion Prevention System), also produce **responses** to suspicius activity, for example, by modifying firewalls rules or blocking switches ports.